Tatjana Maria

 Tatjana Maria (née Malek; born 8 August 1987) is a German professional tennis player.
 In July 2025, she reached her career-best singles ranking of world No. 36 at 37 years and 11 months old.
 In June 2016, she peaked at No. 54 in the doubles rankings.

-She has won four singles titles and four doubles titles on the WTA Tour, as well as one singles title on the WTA Challenger Tour.
+She has won four singles titles and four doubles titles on the WTA Tour, as well as two singles titles on the Challenger Tour.
 She has also won 19 singles and 15 doubles titles on the ITF Circuit.
-She has played 1268 singles matches, the third highest number of tennis matches in the Open Era, after just Martina Navratilova and Chris Evert.
+She has played 1317 singles matches, the third highest number of tennis matches in the Open Era, behind only Martina Navratilova and Chris Evert.

-She has made 16 appearances (23 matches) for Germany in the Billie Jean King Cup competition between 2006 and 2011 and since 2018.
-She won three of her four WTA Tour titles after giving births and after being 34, winning her biggest title (a WTA 500) at 37 years old.
+She won three of her four WTA Tour titles after becoming a mother and after turning 34, winning her biggest title (a WTA 500) aged 37.

 Career

 2013–2016: Wimbledon third round, top 100 debut

 Maria took a sabbatical in 2013, to have her first child, and returned to tour at the 2014 Copa Colsanitas.